SainsburyWellcomeCentre/Pyper/doc/source/installation.rst

 .. code-block:: Batch

     git clone https://github.com/SainsburyWellcomeCentre/Pyper.git pyperMotionTracking

+If you want to use the command line interface, copy the motionTracking.conf file from the src folder to your home folder preceded by a dot.

 The GUI however should work but has not been tested because the python bindings for QT5 are not provided for python 2.7 on windows.
 If you would like to use the GUI, you will have to compile pyqt5 for python 2.7.
 This has not been tested here.